 Thanks for stopping by School of Smock!

 I’m Jessica Smock, Ed.D.
-I’m a mom to a toddler girl and a boy in kindergarten.
+I’m a mom to a girl in preschool and a boy in first grade.
 I was a teacher for more than a decade.
 I’ve also been a journalist, editor, researcher, and curriculum coordinator.
 I have a doctorate in educational policy and development from Boston University, where I was also a teaching and research fellow.
 I graduated Phi Beta Kappa from Wesleyan University with a B.A. in sociology.

 This blog is about helping parents with parenting dilemmas faced by parents with young children, everything from sleep issues to school decisions.
 I also write about education and child development.

 Here are just a few articles (from this blog and other publications) that might help you get a sense of what I write about:

 I Don’t Want My Son To Read in Kindergarten (first in Motherwell Magazine, also in The Washington Post’s Answer Sheet and Huffington Post)

 Why I Sleep Train My Kids (Brain Child Magazine)

 Affiliate Disclosure: This blog contains Amazon affiliate links.
 What that means is when you click on certain links and then you purchase something, I make a small percentage in commission.
 School of Smock is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.